gosh-sh/docs/docs/working-with-gosh/docker-extension.md

 ![](../images/docker_ext_create_acc_01.jpg)

-To get started with GOSH, you need an active Github-account.
+To get started with GOSH, you need an active GitHub-account.

 Click **Create account**